 Radio Marsden is the hospital radio station serving the Royal Marsden Cancer Hospitals in London and Surrey, UK, 24 hours a day.
-You can listen to Radio Marsden online by clicking on the ‘Listen Live’ link, or if you’re a patient in the Royal Marsden Hospital in Sutton, you’ll find us available on your bedside TV on channel 700 (the first radio channel).
+You can listen to Radio Marsden online by clicking on the ‘Listen Live’ link, or if you’re a patient in either Chelsea or Sutton, you’ll find us available on your bedside TV on channel 700 (the first radio channel).

 The Marsden March 2015 takes place this coming Sunday (22nd March) and Radio Marsden will be at Chelsea, Sutton and all 14 miles in between talking to the walkers and meeting a few celebrities along the way!

 This year, 5,500 walkers will take part in the fifth occasion of the annual event, each walking either 14 or 5 miles between Chelsea and Sutton.
 Over the past four years, the March has raising an extraordinary £4.5 . . . → Read More